 Hi, my name is Matthijs Hollemans.

-How to do deep learning on mobile
+How to do deep learning on the edge

 Mobile devices are finally powerful enough to take advantage of advanced machine learning and artificial intelligence algorithms, so it makes sense that developers will now want to put deep learning into their apps.